Bedrock-OSS/bedrock-wiki/docs/blocks/avoiding-state-limit.md

 mentions:
     - Kaioga5
     - QuazChick
-description: Blocks have a limit of 16 valid values per state that cannot be exceed.
+description: Blocks have a limit of 16 valid values per state that cannot be exceeded.
 This guide will explain how to avoid reaching the limit.
 ---

 ## Introduction

-Blocks have a limit of 16 valid values per state that cannot be exceed.
+Blocks have a limit of 16 valid values per state that cannot be exceeded.
 This guide will explain how to avoid reaching the limit.

 :::tip
 This tutorial does not show you how to have more than 16 states values, however using this method will simulate that!